ministrike3/ECE448MP3-Naive-Bayes-Classification/image/README.md

 ## Steps Remaining For Extra Credit Points

-Terenary features

-Face Data Application
+Check Face Data For errors because 51% accuracy means that we're barely better than guessing